MonitSharma/Learn-Quantum-Computing-with-Qiskit/README.md

 ### Prerequisites

-Learn about the software used to write the Qiskit textbook (Python and Jupyter Notebooks), and set up your environment to reproduce the experiments.
+Learn about the software used to write the Qiskit (Python and Jupyter Notebooks), and set up your environment to reproduce the experiments.

 | Serial Number | Title                                     | Links     | Medium                                                                                |
 | ------------- | --------------------------------------------------- | ----------------------------------------------------------------------------------------- |------------------------------------|